MerijnHendriks/foxlang/specs/faq.md

 ## Why are there no decimal literal suffixes (`u`, `l`, `ul`, `f`)

 It's inconsistent as they are only available for `uint`, `long`, `ulong` and `float` opposed to all decimal literals.
-In addition, you can cast the number to the correct type.
+In addition, you can cast the number to the correct type (for example `long val = (long)1000000000 * 10`).
-Thus, it seems redundant to include.
+Thus, it seems redundant to include literal suffixes.